wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-garradalaigh-audreena.md

 So this thing was real in the end and you killed it.
 Its flesh is a potent hallucinogenic that last days.

+<span class="alchemy">**Garradalaigh Flesh**.
+You can see figments of your imagination as real for 1D4 days, but you can only describe them as subject and verb, with the referee finishing the description.</span>

 Accepting and audreena’s boon will inspire a wizard to write a spell with the word *Speach* in it.

-**Audreena Boon.** Allows to speak with all warm blooded creatures.
+<span class="alchemy">**Audreena Boon**.
+Allows to speak with all warm blooded creatures.</span>

 </details>